Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "...My Father?"

 "Oh, don’t you worry ‘yer handsome lil’ head ‘bout *none* o’ that.
-Balls, ‘ya might even have a part in it, down the road...but that’s ‘fer later.
+Balls, ‘ya might even have a part in it, down the road... but that’s ‘fer later.
 Right now..."
 He gestured toward the house.

 Bruuk duck-nodded, and the three of them went back inside.
 Naydra had prepared a light bedtime snack, which Bruuk gulped down gratefully, and then…